ermo4enkov/nand_2_tetris/README.md

 ### Project 01 - Logic gates | HDL

 Within this project my task was to create logic basic gates with HDL

+> The most complicated thing was to stop thinking conditions